Asmojane/code-n-create/challenge_kaggle/README.md

 In my three notebooks for this challenge:

-- I began by exploring the dataset, handling missing data (e.g., filling in missing ages with the median), and creating new features such as family size and extracting titles from names.
+- I began by exploring the dataset, handling missing data, and creating new features such as family size and extracting titles from names.
-- I preprocessed categorical data, including encoding gender and embarked location, and dropped irrelevant or highly incomplete columns like the cabin number.
+- I preprocessed categorical data, including encoding gender and embarked location.
 - I trained multiple models (e.g., Logistic Regression, Decision Trees) and tuned hyperparameters.
 The final model achieved a score of **0.76555** on the public leaderboard.

 ---